 This article will explore the tech that offers practical solutions to many of your collaboration challenges in the workplace.
 But let’s spend a minute on what collaboration actually is on a human level first; collaboration starts with mindset after all.

-We covered the wider set of attitudes and principles about our recent article on what is collaboration but here are the basics:
+We covered the wider set of attitudes and principles in our recent article on what is collaboration but here are the basics:

 - A mental attitude where individuals support the collective achievement of goals through cooperation

 - A working practice that can be fostered in the right environments, whether on digital platforms or in physical spaces such as shared meeting rooms